Frederico Venâncio

-Frederico André Ferrão Venâncio (born 4 February 1993) is a Portuguese professional footballer who plays as a central defender for Primeira Liga club Santa Clara.
+Frederico André Ferrão Venâncio (born 4 February 1993) is a Portuguese professional footballer who plays as a central defender.

 Club career

 Vitória Setúbal

 Born in Gâmbia – Pontes – Alto da Guerra, Setúbal, Venâncio joined local Vitória FC's youth academy at the age of 9, then returned for his last year as a junior from S.L.
 Benfica.
 He made his Primeira Liga debut for the former club on 13 January 2013, coming on as a late substitute in a 5–0 home win against Moreirense FC.
 He scored his first league goal on 7 April of the same year, but in a 2–1 away loss to Rio Ave FC.

 On 16 August 2017, Venâncio signed with English Championship side Sheffield Wednesday on a season-long loan.
 He made his league debut on 23 December, playing the full 90 minutes in the 1–2 home defeat against Middlesbrough.

 Venâncio scored his only goal for Wednesday on 6 May 2018, helping the hosts to defeat Norwich City 5–1.